raneem-yad/project-portfolio-1/README.md

 ### challenging Bugs
 - FontAwesome Icon Issue:
     - Description: Attempted to add a FontAwesome icon, but it didn't display on the webpage.
     - Investigation:
          - Checked correct import in index.html (confirmed).
          - Verified the entered code (correct).
-      - Resolution:
-            - Discovered the chosen icon was a pro version, requiring a subscription.
+    - Solution:Discovered the chosen icon was a pro version, requiring a subscription.

 - Logo Image Width Issue:
     - Description: Despite adjusting width, the logo had extra space.
-      - Cause:
-            - Transparent background in the image resulted in extra padding.
+    - Cause:Transparent background in the image resulted in extra padding.

 - Color Overlay on Image:
     - Description: Wanted to overlay an image with color.
-    - Solution:
-            - Successfully resolved using guidance from [Stack Overflow](https://stackoverflow.com/questions/36679649/how-to-add-a-color-overlay-to-a-background-image).
+    - Solution: Successfully resolved using guidance from [Stack Overflow](https://stackoverflow.com/questions/36679649/how-to-add-a-color-overlay-to-a-background-image).

 - Image Resolution Impacting Performance:
     - Description: Images' resolution affected website performance, causing slowness.
-      - Solution:
-            - Improved performance by converting images from PNG and JPG to WebP format using [Convertio](https://convertio.co/webp-converter/).
+    - Solution: Improved performance by converting images from PNG and JPG to WebP format using [Convertio](https://convertio.co/webp-converter/).

 <br>